mvallet91/JELAI/README.md

 The individual user servers are automatically created (or *spawned*) when a user is created in the JupyterHub server.
 These servers include the necessary configuration for the JupyterLab-Pioneer and Jupyter-Chat extensions to log telemetry data and enable chat functionality in the notebook.

 To build the image from the Dockerfile:
-- go to the `jupyterhub-docker/user-notebook` directory
+- Go to the **jupyterhub-docker/user-notebook** directory in the terminal
-- `docker build -t user-notebook .` - this will build the image and tag it as `user-notebook`.
+- Run `docker build -t user-notebook .` - this will build the image and tag it as `user-notebook`.
+If you make any changes to the Dockerfile, such as adding specific packages, you will need to rebuild the image.
+You can version the image by adding a tag, e.g., `user-notebook:v1` and changing that in the **docker-compose.yml** file in the **jupyterhub-docker** directory.

-### Chatbot LangChain Server
+### LLM-Handler Server
-Currently, the server is not containerized.
+Currently, this server is not containerized so it must be run manually.
 Python 3.10 or later must be installed in the host server to create the appropriate environment.
-To run the LangChain server:
+To run the server:
-- Go to `ds-tutor`
+- Go to the home directory where the repository was cloned:
     - Create a virtual environment: `python3 -m venv chatbot`
     - Activate it: `source chatbot/bin/activate`
     - Install the requirements: `pip install -r chatbot_requirements.txt`